ticketmaster-api-staging/ticketmaster-api-staging.github.io/products-and-docs/apis/partner/availability/index.md

 The Ticketmaster Availability API lets clients find out the ticket and seat availability informaton.
 {: .article .lead}

+#### Quota Policy

+A quota policy is applied for all the request made to endpoint(s)

+/events/{eventId}/availability

+The following headers are returned in the response add more information about the quota

+	Ratelimit-Quota-Allowed :  Returns the allowed quota count Ratelimit-Quota-Used    :  Returns the current quota used within a quota interval Ratelimit-Expiry        :  Returns the UTC time in milliseconds which determines when the quota expires and new quota interval starts.
+	Ratelimit-Quota-Available :  The no of requests (remaining) that can be made within the time limit

+The restriction is <b>3600 requests/hour </b> for an apikey.If you get a 429 error code, it means that your request was aborted because of violation of quota policy.

 {: .article}
 ## Ticket Inventory and Seat Availability [GET]